 For photos of your loved ones on holiday right down to photos of the mountain you just skied down, capture those memories in all their glory by investing in a great camera for travel.

 I have access to some of the best dSLR camera equipment available, but I’d never dream of using those big, bulky cameras for travel.
-The perfect travel camera in my mind is one that you can imagine having around your neck for a whole day without a second thought.
+I’ll also leave my expensive full frame mirrorless camera at home too – there’s no point risking something that value when on holiday.

 Safe travels and happy snapping!